The-Marcy-Lab-School/github-setup/README.md

 2. Confirm that the configuration was successful by running `git config --global user.name`.
 The terminal should print out your name.
 Next, run `git config --global user.email`.
 The terminal should print our your email address.

-### Create a Repository on Github
+## Create a Repository on Github

 1. Navigate to Github in the browser and log in.
 ON the left, click the button to create a new repository.

 ![1](./assets/1.png)

+## Name your repository
-2. Name your repository `my-first-repo`.
+Name your repository `my-first-repo`.
 Choose to add a README.md file.
 Create the repository.

 ![2](./assets/2.png)